20tab/uwsgi-avahi/README.md

 uWSGI plugin for avahi integration (based on uwsgi-bonjour)

-The bonjour uWSGI plugin (https://github.com/unbit/uwsgi-bonjour) allows your instances to register service in your mdns system.
+The bonjour uWSGI plugin (https://github.com/unbit/uwsgi-bonjour) allows your instances to register services in your mdns system.

 This plugin totally mimic its behaviour for non-apple systems (currently tested only on Linux).

 Building it
 ===========

+(be sure to have libavahi-client development headers installed)

 just run